UMNET-perfSONAR/ansible-inventory-pssid-ilab/README.md

 This playbook installs and sets dependencies necessary to run pSSID

 14. for each pi listed in hosts, create a directory named ip address of each host in `ansible-inventory-pssid-ilab/inventory/host_vars`.
-Define any necessary variable specific to the host within their host_vars directory
+Define any necessary variable specific to the host within their host_vars directory.
+If SSID authentication using macaddress is necessary, encrypt the macaddresses using ansible vault(use the same password used for other vaulted vars) and define them within specific host directory.

 15. Create a config file for pSSID to run with for each host